TFTV building at night, showing the main entrance and the cinema to the left. Image courtesy of BDP.

 Facilities

-As part of the first phase of Heslington East, the Department has moved to a new state-of-the-art building, providing cutting-edge electronic, media and performance facilities.
-With a scenic stage theatre, black box theatre, screening room and TV studios with audio and editing suites, the Theatre, Film and Television building provides students with industry-standard facilities to support their studies.
+As part of the first phase of Campus East, the Department moved to a new state-of-the-art building, providing cutting-edge electronic, media and performance facilities.
+With a scenic stage theatre, black box theatre, screening room and TV studios with audio and editing suites, the Theatre, Film, Television and Interactive Media building provides students with industry-standard facilities to support their studies.

 The building also houses office space for academic and support staff, facilities for research graduates and staff, and areas to foster collaborative research with other University departments and external organisations.